modular-network/ethereum-contracts/README.md

 [![Build Status](https://travis-ci.org/Majoolr/ethereum-contracts.svg?branch=master)](https://travis-ci.org/Majoolr/ethereum-contracts)

-Majoolr Contracts currently consists of token auction contracts that were [initially inspired by reddit in the wake of network congestion](https://www.reddit.com/r/ethereum/comments/6iwyta/the_ico_contract_to_end_all_of_the_nonsense/ "reddit post").
+Majoolr Contracts currently consists of token crowdsale contracts that were [initially inspired by reddit in the wake of network congestion](https://www.reddit.com/r/ethereum/comments/6iwyta/the_ico_contract_to_end_all_of_the_nonsense/ "reddit post").
+Additionally, you will find example contracts that utilize our library repository.
 All contracts are released under the [MIT License](https://github.com/Majoolr/ethereum-contracts/blob/master/LICENSE "MIT License") and are useable.
-[We also have an ethereum-libraries repository that currently holds deployed libraries](https://github.com/Majoolr/ethereum-libraries "Github link").
+[Please visit our ethereum-libraries repository to view our deployed libraries and get a better understanding of how our system works.](https://github.com/Majoolr/ethereum-libraries "Github link").

 Contracts and libraries are currently written in Solidity and Solidity Assembly.
 If you are not familiar with the workings of Ethereum, smart contracts, or Solidity [please educate yourself by clicking here before proceeding](https://solidity.readthedocs.io/en/develop/introduction-to-smart-contracts.html "Solidity link").